shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
+* OutputPDUs also have a length field which must be filled
 * DatagramReq docu: https://unetstack.net/javadoc/org/arl/unet/DatagramReq.html getTTL()
 * Create a DTN protocol type for DatagramReqs which are meant for me!!
 * Should we retransmit DDNs/DFNs?
+* Compile static invalidates things like 1.second
 * Can we create DatagramDeliverNtf/FailedNtf when the DatagramReq comes to DTNA?
 This is going to make tracking messages very intensive!
     * for each DReq
     * we need a new pair of Ntfs